Qia-Qia/Datafest/README.md

 # Datafest 2018
 ## Contributors: Qiaqia, Meredith, Ralam, Caroline, Naila

-## Task 1
-Data wrangling
+## Data wrangling

-## Task 2
+Smaple 100,000 from the full indeed data.

-Data Analysis
+## Data Analysis

-The effect of Trump on supply/demand of different industries during the time period Dec.2016-Jan.2018 anaylze
+The effect of Trump on supply/demand of different industries during the time period Dec.2016-Jan.2018. anaylze